BRASSERIE

 Travelling by Bus:

 Lothian Buses run along Oxgangs Road which is approximately 900 metres away via tarmac road (Swanston Road).
 This is uphill when approaching from the direction of Oxgangs Road.
 There is a footpath from Oxgangs Road until the far side of the bridge that goes over the Edinburgh City Bypass, after which the footpath stops.
-However, there is a stone track that comes off the tarmac road at this point and runs up parallel to the tarmac road all the way up to Swanston Brasserie at the top of Swanston Road.
+However, there is a stone track that comes off the tarmac road at this point and runs up parallel to the tarmac road all the way up to our Brasserie at the top of Swanston Road.

 Bus numbers that stop on Oxgangs Road near to the bottom of Swanston Road include 4, 5, 16, 27, 400 Skylink Airport Bus.